The QLine stops on Woodward Avenue at Canfield Street.

 With a final price tag of $187 million, the 3.3-mile (roughly 7-mile loop) QLine received $37 million in capital funds from U.S. DOT and another $10 million from the state.
 Private sector donors gave more than $100 million to the project.

 He also takes issue with the notion that the QLine represents a zero-sum game for proponents of improved buses or other wider regional transit.
-He points out that the M-1 Rail spurred the development of the Regional Transit Authority, and that the plan all along was for the regional transit authority to assume the costs of the QLine in addition to a wider public transportation system.
-(An 2016 RTA ballot proposal which would have implemented a property tax millage across the four-county area to fund both narrowly lost at the polls.
+He points out that the M-1 Rail spurred the development of the Regional Transit Authority, and that the plan all along was for the Regional Transit Authority to assume the costs of the QLine in addition to a wider public transportation system.
+(A 2016 RTA ballot proposal which would have implemented a property tax millage across the four-county area to fund both proposals narrowly lost at the polls.
 M-1 Rail hopes to get another one on the ballot in 2018.)

 Initial reports stated the QLine had secured funding to operate through 2022, assuming it reaches ridership goals of 5,000 to 8,000 passengers per day.
 During an initial free ridership period last summer, ridership was reported to have reached 5,000 daily passengers.
 Once fare collection was implemented, this dropped about 40 percent to 3,000 daily passengers.
 M-1 Rail has not yet released updated ridership data, but Lijana estimates daily ridership hovered around 3,000 through the winter and expects it to pick up in the warmer months.

 Stay on top of Detroit news and views.
 Sign up for our weekly issue newsletter delivered each Wednesday.